holepunchto/protomux-rpc-client/README.md

 - `relayThrough`: a function passed on to HyperDHT's `connect` method, to help relay when relevant.
 Default: `null`.
 - `backoffValues`: an array of millisecond delays on reconnection attempts.
 The delay values are jittered.
 Default: `[5000, 15000, 60000, 300000]`.
 - `suspended`: a boolean for whether the client should be suspended on creation.
 Default: `false`
+- `requestTimeout` default time (in ms) before a request rejects with a timeout error.
+Default 10000.

 #### `client.stream`